myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 The Cayenne C++ library will give you everything you need to quickly get your board connected with Cayenne using MQTT and the C++ language.
 There are several versions of Cayenne C++ library, from the base library to versions that have been customized for working with specific toolchain/IDE's and supporting specific board types.
 To see all of the various versions supported, check out the <a href="" target="_blank">Cayenne C++ Github</a>. **TODO: Replace with public link**

+**NOTE:** There are many different ways to implement your project using the C++ library, in this section we’ll take you through one such example.
+If you would like to review an example that includes more information on extending one of our libraries to support a custom board, you may wish to also review the [Embedded C Library](#bring-your-own-thing-api-using-embedded-c) example which covers more on this topic.

 **Example: using the library**

-There are many different ways to implement your project using the C++ library, in this section we’ll take you through a complete example.
-We will  walk through setting up and connecting a <a href="https://developer.mbed.org/platforms/ST-Nucleo-F446RE/" target="_blank">Nucleo board with WiFi shield</a>.
+In this section we will  walk through setting up and connecting a <a href="https://developer.mbed.org/platforms/ST-Nucleo-F446RE/" target="_blank">Nucleo board with WiFi shield</a>.
 We will use the <a href="https://www.mbed.com/en/" target="_blank">mbed online IDE</a>, a free online code editor and compiler in which the code is written and compiled within a web browser, and compiled on the cloud using the ARMCC C/C++ compiler.
 After writing code to connect our board, we will demonstrate sending sensor data to our dashboard by sending values from a connected [TMP36 Temperature sensor](#supported-hardware-sensors-temperature-tmp36).
 Finally, we will write code to allow us to control the state of the Nucleo's onboard LED from our dashboard.

 To accomplish this goal, we will cover the following topics: